Indoplanorbis exustus

-Indoplanorbis is a genus of air-breathing freshwater snail.
-Its only member species is Indoplanorbis exustus, an aquatic pulmonate gastropod mollusk in the family Planorbidae, the ram's horn snails.
+Indoplanorbis exustus is a species of air-breathing freshwater snail, an aquatic pulmonate gastropod mollusk in the ram's horn snail family Bulinidae.
 The species is widely distributed across the tropics.
 It serves as an important intermediate host for several trematode parasites.
 The invasive nature and ecological tolerance of Indoplanorbis exustus add to its importance in veterinary and medical science.

 Taxonomy

-Indoplanorbis exustus is the only known species in the genus Indoplanorbis.
-In spite of its long history and wide geographical range, it is thought that Indoplanorbis includes only a single species.
-However phylogeography research by Liu et al. (2010) revealed the phylogenetic depth of divergences between the Indian clades and Southeast Asian clades, together with habitat and parasitological differences suggest that Indoplanorbis exustus may comprise more than one species.

-The most phylogenetically related genus to Indoplanorbis is genus Bulinus.
+Indoplanorbis exustus is the only extant species in the genus Indoplanorbis.